 Raiders and Traders

-To launch their project on 'Raiders and Traders' Year 4 went on an exciting trip to Murton Park, to fully experience what it was like to be a Viking.
+To launch their project on 'Raiders and Traders' Year 4 went on an exciting trip to Murton Park in September 2020, to fully experience what it was like to be a Viking.
 The children were greeted by a strong Viking woman named Runa, who prepared them for the day ahead.
 The children dressed as Vikings and, for one day only, the adults dressed as the children’s slaves!
 They then made their way to the Viking village where they met ‘My Lord’.
 Once My Lord had accepted them into his village, it was time to get to work.

 Throughout the day the children got to be craftsmen, shaping and decorating their own individual pots, farmers, preparing the land to ensure the crops would grow, they ground the flour for bread-making and collected wood, and they also learned how to be powerful Viking guards.
 It was a perfect, fun-filled day that helped to kick start our 'Traders and Raiders' project.